kailam-ada/SNCF_Api/README.md

 ## About the project

-The aim was to create a project with React where I fetch datas from the SCNF API.
+The aim was to create a project with React where I fetch datas from the SNCF API.

 ## Demo